NataliiaHen/pairs-manager/README.md

 The "Pairs Manager" is a web application designed for managing `name=value` pairs efficiently.
 Built with modern web technologies, this application offers a user-friendly interface to add, sort, and delete pairs, along with an option to view the pairs in XML format.

+You can visit website, just click the [PREVIEW LINK](https://nataliiahen.github.io/pairs-manager/)

 ## Features

 1. **Add Name=Value Pairs**: Users can add pairs using a simple text input.
 The application validates the input format to ensure data integrity.